Competitor conquesting: How to target competitors’ customers (Updated 2023)By Patrick Liddy

 We’ve had the best luck creating 'showdown' campaigns.
 These call out competitors in the ad headline then direct them to a showdown page where we compare our product against theirs.

-Jamie Taylor, our Demand Generation Strategist, advises that you step up and go head to head with your competitors,
+Jamie Taylor, our previous Demand Generation Strategist, advises that you step up and go head to head with your competitors,

 “When you create an ad, compare your business against your competitors’ smack dab in the headline.
 Bidding on a competitor’s name is not a new thing, but 99% of the ads I see have a silly, generic message that has nothing to do with their competitor other than that they’re in the same industry.”

-Additionally, one of our partners has driven some high-quality traffic for their client running a white-label competitor conquest campaign through our digital ads team:
+One of our partners has driven some high-quality traffic for their client running a white-label competitor conquest campaign through our digital ads team:

 "At Image Squared Marketing, targeting the competition has always been a big part of our digital ad strategy," said Vendasta Partner Casey Tibbs and Owner of Image Squared Marketing.
 "When working within AdWords, in particular, we like to create ad groups that include competitor targeting, branded targeting (using the business' name), and more product/service-specific targeting.